Delaware beaches to reopen to residents only ahead of Memorial Day weekend

-WILMINGTON, Delaware (WPVI) -- Gov. John Carney said beaches and community pools will reopen next Friday to residents only, ahead of Memorial Day weekend.
+WILMINGTON, Delaware (WPVI) -- Gov. John Carney said beaches and community pools will reopen next Friday ahead of Memorial Day weekend, but out-of-state visitors are not allowed.

 The state will lift restrictions on beaches and pools at 5 p.m. on Friday, May 22.
 Ice cream shops and trucks will reopen with restrictions effective 5 p.m. tomorrow.